irigoin/irigoin.github.io/_posts/2016-06-27-densela-messi.md

 >*One equal temper of heroic hearts,
 >made weak by time and fate,
 >but strong in will
->To strive, to seek, to find,
+>to strive, to seek, to find,
 >and not to yield.*
 >
 >"[Ulysses](http://poetryfoundation.org/poems-and-poets/poems/detail/45392)", Alfred Lord Tennyson (1842)